 1. How did the Red Scare translate into the Ku Klux Klan and the anti-immigrant movements in American society?

-2. What were the arguments both for and against Prohibition and what were its consequences?
+2. What were the arguments both for and against prohibition and what were its consequences?
 How did the Eighteenth Amendment come about?

 3. What was it about the 1920s that made it Roaring?